ocurrent/ocluster/README.md

 [Dockerfile](./Dockerfile) can be used to run the scheduler service in a Docker container.

+You can also use `--listen-prometheus=PORT` to expose Prometheus metrics on the given port.

 ## Workers

 Each worker needs access to the `.cap` file for its pool.
 This tells it how to connect, and